 * UNIVERSAL STUDIOS/CITY WALK – Here is another Los Angeles theme park, this one based on the movies.
-Universal’s backlot tour is included in the entry price, and they also have great Halloween horror nights in October.
-Attached to Universal Studios is Citywalk, a popular shopping/eating/nightlife area that is very commercialized but fun nonetheless, although the clubs aren’t that great.
+Universal’s backlot tour is included in the entry price and they have an almost brand-new Harry Potter land.
+Attached to Universal Studios is Citywalk, a popular shopping/eating/nightlife area that is very commercialized but fun nonetheless, although the clubs aren’t great.
 Take the Red line and catch the Universal shuttle to avoid parking fees.

 * OLD TOWN PASADENA – Great restaurants, bars, and nightlife.
 Walk the streets, people watch, dress up and get into a bar/club if you can.
 In the summer, they have free outdoor movie screenings and on New Years Day, the Rose Parade travels here.
 The Gold line stops nearby.